James L. Brooks: Personal life

 Brooks has been married three times.
-His first wife was Marianne Catherine Morrissey; they have one daughter, Amy Lorraine Brooks.
+His first wife was Marianne Catherine Morrissey, whom he married in 1964; they have one daughter, Amy Lorraine.
 They divorced in 1972.
-In 1978 he married Holly Beth Holmberg; they had three children together: daughter Chloe and sons Cooper and Joseph.
+In 1978, he married Holly Beth Holmberg, and they had three children together: daughter Chloe and sons Cooper and Joseph.
 They divorced in 1999.
-As of 2025, Brooks was married to Jennifer Simchowitz.
+As of 2025, Brooks is married to Jennifer Simchowitz, whom he married in 2024.

 He is also a member of the Alpha Epsilon Pi fraternity.
-Brooks has donated over $175,000 to Democratic Party candidates.
-In January 2017, Brooks stated in an interview with The Hollywood Reporter that his career was now just focused staying with The Simpsons until the show ends and continuing to run into Steven Spielberg "in the market."
+In January 2017, Brooks stated in an interview with The Hollywood Reporter that his career was now just focused staying on with The Simpsons until the show ends and continuing to run into Steven Spielberg "in the market."

 Brooks is an avid fan of the Los Angeles Clippers.